Picea sitchensis: Size

 More than a century of logging has left only a remnant of the spruce forest.
 The largest trees were cut long before careful measurements could be made.
-Trees over 90 m tall may still be seen in Pacific Rim National Park and Carmanah Walbran Provincial Park on Vancouver Island, British Columbia (the Carmanah Giant, at 96 m tall, is the tallest tree in Canada), and in Olympic National Park, Washington and Prairie Creek Redwoods State Park, California (United States); two at the last site are just over 96 m tall.
+Trees over 90 m tall may still be seen in Pacific Rim National Park and Carmanah Walbran Provincial Park on Vancouver Island, British Columbia (the Carmanah Giant, at 96 m tall, is the tallest tree in Canada), and in Olympic National Park, Washington and Redwood National Park, California (United States), the latter of which houses the tallest individual measuring at 100.2 meters or 329 feet tall; two others at the last site are just over 96 m tall.
 The Queets Spruce is the largest in the world with a trunk volume of 346 m3, a height of 74.6 m, and a 4.4 m dbh.
 It is located near the Queets River in Olympic National Park, about 26 km from the Pacific Ocean.
 Another specimen, from Klootchy Creek Park, Oregon, was previously recorded to be the largest with a circumference of 15 m and height of 66 m.

 Age

-Sitka spruce is a long-lived tree, with individuals over 700 years old known.
+Sitka spruce is a long-lived tree, with the oldest known individual just under 600 years old.
 Because it grows rapidly under favorable conditions, large size may not indicate exceptional age.
 The Queets Spruce has been estimated to be only 350 to 450 years old, but adds more than a cubic meter of wood each year.